jekhi5/ImageProcessor/USEME.md

           amount.
         - You mau also select `downsize`.
 This will prompt you for the new dimensions of the image.
     - `Help -> Show Commands`: Displays a list of all commands
-    - `Mask Operation`: Allows any operation to be done using an image mask, which you will be prompted for.
+    - `Mask Operation`: Allows any operation to be done using an image mask.
+When using this command, you will be prompted to load the mask from the file system.
 - The main image viewport is scrollable, as is the sidebar.
 - A histogram displaying the red, green, blue, and intensity levels of each image will pop up in its own window on every change.